Happiness regained

 ILEP is a consortium of international non-governmental organizations with a shared vision of a world free from leprosy, and an acknowledgment that none of us can achieve this on our own.
 ILEP members raise funds from public and institutional sources.

-ILEP has a strong presence across 18 states and union territories, focusing on 125 high priority
+ILEP has a strong presence across 18 states and union territories, focusing on 125 high priority districts.

 We actively collaborate with Central Leprosy Division